What is Reproductive Immunology?

 There are different types of immune system responses that can cause reproductive failure.
 They do not exist in isolation but inter-connect in a way that perpetuates the vicious circle.

-Reproductive immunology through blood tests identifies if immunological disorders may be contributing to recurrent IVF failure and miscarriages and treats it to increase the chance of a successful pregnancy.
+Reproductive immunology through blood tests identifies if immunological disorders may be contributing to recurrent IVF failure and miscarriages.

 Who may benefit?